 For simple and individuals Effigies that align with you and your spiritual path:

-Near or on the Full Moon, start by finding 2 Strong and unbreakable Sticks and make them into a basic equal cross or religious type of cross and secure tightly with string, hemp or rope.
+We start by finding 2 Strong and unbreakable Sticks and make them into a basic equal cross or religious type of cross and secure tightly with string, hemp or rope.
 Putting the two sticks together, should look like a person standing with their arms out.
 It represents you symbolically and your foundation as strong, grounded and secure along side this ritual.

 Do a simple ceremony when you begin with the two sticks and the ties that keep them today, do some sage or sprinkle her with sage, or milk or anything feminine (such as perfume or natural oils or even flower essence) adding it to make her very personal as you begin to build her foundation.